jiminliang/jiminliang.github.io/content/authors/ziyu-wang/_index.md

 ---

 Ziyu Wang (王梓宇) received her B.Sc. degree in Basic Psychology and Ph.D. degree in Aerospace Psychology from Shaanxi Normal University, Xi’an, China, in 2014 and 2021, respectively.
 She is currently a Lecturer at the Institute of Social Psychology, School of Humanities and Social Science, Xi’an Jiaotong University.
 From 2021 to 2024, she was a postdoctoral research fellow at the School of Electronic Engineering, Xidian University.
 Her research interests include cognitive enhancement, brain science, and brain–machine interface integration.

+Dr. Wang joined the School of Humanities and Social Science of Xi'an Jiaotong University at the end of 2024.